tarantool/doc/doc/book/box/authentication.rst

 * ``object-name`` is what the privilege is for (omitted if ``object-type`` is 'universe')
   (may be omitted or ``nil`` if the intent is to grant for all objects of the same type);
-* ``options`` is a list inside braces for example ``{if_not_exists=true|false}`` (usually omitted because the default is acceptable).
+* ``options`` is a list inside braces, for example ``{if_not_exists=true|false}`` (usually omitted because the default is acceptable).

-  Every update of user privileges is reflected immediately in the existing sessions and objects, e.g. functions.
+  All updates of user privileges are reflected immediately in the existing sessions and objects, e.g. functions.

 **Example for granting many privileges at once**

-In this example user 'admin' grants many privileges on many objects to user 'U', with a single request.
+In this example an 'admin' user grants many privileges on many objects to user 'U', using a single request.

 .. code-block:: lua